canadaduane/vscode-notes/README.md

 }
 ```

-Some of the scopes you can configure are as follows:
+All of the scopes you can configure are as follows:

 ```
+source.notes
+markup.heading.notes
+markup.changed.notes
+markup.canceled.notes
+markup.bold.notes
+variable.language.notes
+keyword.other.notes
 keyword.operator.notes
-keyword.other.notes
-variable.language.notes
-entity.name.tag.notes
+invalid.deprecated.notes
 comment.notes
 string.quoted.single.notes
 string.quoted.double.notes
-invalid.deprecated.notes
+string.regexp
+entity.name.tag.notes
 ```

 Other scopes are language-specific.
+See `syntaxes/custom-colors.json` if you would like to override your theme and use the colors you see in the example image.

 ## Release Notes

 See [CHANGELOG.md](CHANGELOG.md).

+Syntax highlighting based on [Sublime Text Notes](https://packagecontrol.io/packages/Notes) by tbh1.